difference between avalanche breakdown and zener breakdown

 Zener breakdown occurs when the electric field at the junction becomes high enough to cause the quantum mechanical tunneling of electrons through the depletion region of the diode.
 This process leads to the creation of a large number of electron-hole pairs, which results in a sharp increase in current flow.

-See also difference between centrifugal pump and reciprocating pump
+See also difference between the catholic and protestant bible

 Zener breakdown typically occurs in low-voltage diodes and is characterized by a sudden, sharp increase in current with a small increase in reverse voltage.
 It can be modeled as a voltage-controlled voltage source, meaning that the voltage across the diode remains relatively constant as the current varies.